The Legend of Zelda Game & Watch comes out on November 12

 This is similar to the Super Mario Bros.
 Game & Watch that Nintendo released last year.

-The Game & Watch will be a fun collectible for fans of the franchise.
+The Game & Watch will be a fun collectible for fans.
 It’s small size makes it incredibly portable, but the device is also pretty enough if you’re just looking for an attractive collectible.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: